Samuel D. Warren II: Personal life

 Warren served from 1902 to 1906 as president of the trustees of the Museum of Fine Arts, Boston.

-Death and aftermath

 Warren committed suicide by firearm at his Dedham, Massachusetts, country home on the night of February 18, 1910, putting to an end the dispute over the family trust.
 His family disguised his suicide and the date of his death.
 The New York Times reported that he died of apoplexy on February 20.
 Following a funeral service at his Boston residence, he was buried in Mount Auburn Cemetery on February 23.

 The Warren Trust case became a point of contention during the 1916 Senate hearings on the confirmation of Brandeis to the Supreme Court, and it remains important for its explication of legal ethics and professional responsibility.